bendalab/thunderfish/README.md

 Weakly electric fish generate an electric organ discharge (EOD).
 In wave-type fish the EOD resembles a sinewave of a specific frequency and with higher harmonics.
-In pulse-type fish EODs have a distinct waveform and are separated in time.THe thunderfish package provides tools for analysing both wavefish and pulsefish EODs.
+In pulse-type fish EODs have a distinct waveform and are separated in time.
+The thunderfish package provides algorithms and tools for analysing both wavefish and pulsefish EODs.

 [Documentation](https://bendalab.github.io/thunderfish)